koxudaxi/t-linter/editors/vscode/README.md

 ### No syntax highlighting
 1. Ensure both the PyPI package AND VSCode extension are installed
+2. **Verify that Python language server is disabled**: `python.languageServer` should be set to "None"
-2. Check that Python semantic highlighting is enabled in VSCode
+3. Check that Python semantic highlighting is enabled in VSCode
-3. Verify your template strings use the `t"..."` syntax
+4. Verify your template strings use the `t"..."` syntax
-4. Ensure type annotations are correctly formatted
+5. Ensure type annotations are correctly formatted
-5. Try restarting the language server: `Ctrl+Shift+P` → "T-Linter: Restart Server"
+6. Try restarting the language server: `Ctrl+Shift+P` → "T-Linter: Restart Server"

 ### Performance issues
 - Disable `t-linter.enableTypeChecking` if you don't need cross-module type resolution